Postman-Student-Program/hacktoberfest21-website-starter/README.md

 You can of course add other features, such as a secret page for updating contestant details, or a map displaying where each contestant is from, etc.

 The design is all up to you!
 Be creative and have fun 🎨😎

+### How to use the API

+In the API-First approach, a mock server has been created based off of the Halloween Costume Contest API.

+You can fork the mock server, and make real request to get dummy data from the various endpoints.

 ### Getting started